Information Theory for Complex Systems Scientists

 The compatibility axiom requires that, if one of the variables (\textbf{X} or \textbf{Y}) is univariate, then the double redundancy function reduces to a classic, single-target redundancy function, and the $\Phi$ID reduces to the classic PID.
 This sets up the PID as essentially a ``special case" of the $\Phi$ID (a nice property for a proposed generalization).

-As it stands, there has been very little empirical work on the integrated information decomposition.
-Luppi et al., applied it to brain data from healthy individuals \cite{luppi_synergistic_2022}, as well as those with reduced level of consciousness from either brain injury \cite{luppi_reduced_2022} or anesthesia \cite{luppi_synergistic_2020-1}, and found that loss of consciousness was generally associated with a reduction in temporal synergy from the joint state of the past to the joint state of the future.
-Varley applied the $\Phi$ID framework to spiking neural data \cite{varley_decomposing_2022}, finding that the dynamics of temporal synergy and redundancies varied over the course of a neuronal avalanche.
-At the time of this writing, these are essentially ``it."

-Given the paucity of work on $\Phi$ID generally, the question of what a natural redundancy function might be has recieved limited attention.
-Luppi et al., used a minimum-mutual information based double-redundancy function:
+As it stands, there has been less empirical work using the $\Phi$ID than the PID, and almost all of it has been done in areas of computational neuroscience, using modalities such as fMRI \cite{luppi_synergistic_2022,luppi_reduced_2023,luppi_synergistic_2024,gatica_transcranial_2024}, cell electrophysiology \cite{varley_decomposing_2022}, and \textit{in silico} dynamic models \cite{menesse_integrated_2024,varley_evolving_2024}.
+Given the paucity of work on $\Phi$ID generally, the question of what a natural redundancy function might be has received limited attention.
+The most commonly used redundancy function (used in all the above-cited works but one) is the minimum mutual information function:

-which can be computed for continuous variables under Gaussian assumptions, but does not readily localize to individual realizations.
-For the application (fMRI BOLD data), the minimum mutual information is a natural one: it is known to be ``correct" in the case of single-target PID for Gaussian variables \cite{barrett_exploration_2015}, and is easy to compute.